Today I want to briefly address partnership programs. In other words, donors who commit to support your organization on an ongoing basis.

 While “benefits” are a nice perk, people who partner with an organization want to be part of the cause, not just get “stuff” in exchange for a commitment.

-If you build relationships based around getting stuff, what happens to those relationships if the stuff goes away?
-A commitment focussed on cause runs deep.
-A commitment focussed on stuff goes away when someone else offers better stuff.
+If you build relationships based on “getting stuff”, what happens to those relationships if the stuff goes away?
+A commitment focused on impact runs deep.
+A commitment focused on stuff goes away when someone else offers better stuff.

 Cultivate the right answer to the “so that…” statement.

-Yes: “I give so that others can be blessed as I have been…”
+Yes: “I give so that homeless families can find shelter…”

-No: “I give so that I can get an iPod.”
+No: “I give so that I can get a t-shirt.”

-Donors aren’t buying something, they are giving to a cause.
+Donors aren’t buying something, they are giving to a mission.
 Partners are advocating a cause, not joining a program.

 Reinforce the value of commitment.